chanbot5000/Morps/README.md

 Map.py
 ========

+Python should be simple.
+Writing ~50 lines of code to create one buffer is not simple.

+Map.py attempts to simplify the process of geoprocessing with Python.

-The code in this repo is intended to demonstrate how one could utilize the OGR (vector) library within GDAL for performing basic geoprocessing tasks.
-It serves merely as an example to help others learn the GDAL library, for which instructional resources for beginners are scarce, and is by no means exhaustive.
+The code in this repo is also intended to demonstrate how one could utilize the OGR vector library within GDAL for performing basic geoprocessing tasks.

 Other useful online resources for GDAL: